adrensnyder/ImapSyncMigrationHelper/README.md

 The password in mail_list for the 365 account isn't needed but must maintain the structure, so write something like "pass".

 #### Tenant and Structure Preparation
-In the folder Office365, you will find some useful scripts that can be helpful to reduce the time needed to create the structure
+In the folder Microsoft, you will find some useful scripts that can be helpful to reduce the time needed to create the structure
 All the scripts, apart 00_CreateApp.ps1, request connection to the Tenant.
 You can use 01_Connection_Tenant.ps1 to do it done easy

 - **00_CreateApp.ps1**\